People and society

 Adapting to the new normalWhen the COVID-19 pandemic started to have an impact on countries where we operate, we reacted quickly.
 Our main priority was, and still is, to protect our employees’ health while continuing to work as normally as possible.
 We established a COVID-19 coordination group to coordinate our actions.
 In addition to our own measures, employees were instructed to follow local guidelines.
 We introduced remote work mode for those employees who can do so.
 Remote work taught us new ways of working and speeded up our digital leap.
 During 2020, we deployed several new digital tools and realised that we can continue working efficiently even in these exceptional circumstances.
 Work continued in our manufacturing facilities, but extra attention was paid to safe working procedures and hygiene.

 Valuable insight from our employee engagement surveyWe want to be an employer and a workplace where employees thrive, feel comfortable and develop their expertise.
-In October 2020, we conducted a company-wide employee engagement survey.
-The response rate for the survey was 85%, which was a very satisfying figure and an increase from the previous survey.
-We are happy that our eNPS (employee Net Promoter Score) was among the top 10% in the manufacturing industry, and especially satisfied that employees took time to provide written feedback.
+In October 2021, we conducted a company-wide employee engagement survey.
+The response rate for the survey was 84%, which was a very satisfying figure and an increase from the previous survey.
+We are happy that our eNPS (Employee Net Promoter Score) was well above the manufacturing industry benchmark and especially satisfied that employees took time to provide written feedback.
 The responses give us valuable insight on how to develop Uponor as a workplace going forward.

 Ethical standards for suppliersWe expect our suppliers to meet our ethical, social, environmental and quality standards.
-In 2020, we conducted a Sustainability Report Card questionnaire for the fourth consecutive year for our suppliers in North America.
-The Sustainability Report Card questionnaire is conducted to encourage suppliers to embrace sustainability improvements.
-The questionnaire covered approximately 86% of our spend in North America.
-The 2020 results showed that 79% of those surveyed increased their overall score.
+In 2021, we conducted a sustainability questionnaire for the fifth consecutive year for our suppliers in North America.
+The questionnaire is conducted to encourage suppliers to embrace sustainability improvements.
+The questionnaire covered approximately 98% of our spend in North America.
+The 2021 results showed that nearly 40% of those surveyed increased their overall score.

 An active, responsible actor